m4sterbunny/rtd-gcp-cloud/README.rst

 		Guide_

-This name==reference statment is not rendered, i.e. is not visible in the final built page (HTML, pdf, etc.).
+This name==reference statment is not rendered, i.e., it is not visible in the final built page (HTML, pdf, etc.).

 Where is the rST?